Images Depict Mature Plants

 Invincibelle Spirit II Hydrangea Shrubs for Sale Online

-The Spirit II Hydrangea is extremely hardy and boasts darker foliage and significantly strong stems.
-In comparison to the original Invincibelle Spirit Hydrangea, this improved version boasts larger flowers that are a richer pink.
+The Invincibelle® Spirit II Hydrangea is extremely hardy, boasting darker foliage and significantly strong stems.
+Compared to the original Invincibelle® Spirit Hydrangea, this improved version boasts larger, richer pink flowers.
 The smooth Hydrangea's blooms age to an attractive green.
-This Hydrangea's flower growth begins to emerge in early summer and lasts through to the seasons first frost.
+This hydrangea's flower growth emerges in early summer and lasts through to the season's first frost.

 The popular yard shrubs are strong re-bloomers, blooming annually from mid-summer to frost.
 The plants weren't named Invincibelle for nothing.
-The hardy shrubs are adaptable to most well-drained soils and can handle a wide range of conditions.
+The hardy shrubs are adaptable to most well-drained soils and can handle various conditions.

-Hardy in USDA zones 3-8, the yard shrubs grow best in conditions of full sun.
-However, the plant will also bloom in afternoon shade.
+Hardy in USDA zones 3-8, the yard shrubs grow best in full sun conditions.
+However, the plant will also bloom in the afternoon shade.

-The bold flower colors and stunning green foliage on the Invincibelle Spirit II is sure to make a splash in your yard.
+The bold flower colors and stunning green foliage on the Invincibelle® Spirit II will surely make a splash in your yard.
 Commonly used in mass plantings and cut flower gardens, the Proven Winners® shrubs look magnificent in mixed borders and naturalistic gardens.